truenas/middleware/docs/userguide/index.rst

 have been replaced.
 This process is slow and places the system in a degraded state.
 Since a failure at this point could be disastrous, **do not attempt this method unless the system has a reliable backup.**

-**NOTE:** this method requires the ZFS property autoexpand.
+.. note:: this method requires the ZFS property autoexpand.
 This property became available starting with FreeNAS® version 8.3.0.
 If you are running an earlier version of FreeNAS®, upgrade before attempting this method.

 Check and verify that the autoexpand property is enabled **before** attempting to grow the pool.
 If it is not, the pool will not recognize that the disk capacity has increased.
 By default, this property is enabled in FreeNAS® versions 8.3.1 and higher.
 To verify the property, use Shell.
 This example checks